uselesstechjunks/leetcode/docs/source/math/linalg/factor.rst

 ********************************************************************************
 .. note::
 	* When we're dealing with square matrices :math:`\mathbf{A}_{n\times n}`, we can think of the matrix transforming the input space by rotating or stretching or flipping directions.
-	* Under such a linear transform, there are certain directions which stays fixed (doesn't rotate).
-They just stretch or flipped.
+	* Under such a linear transform, there are certain directions which stay fixed (they don't rotate).
+They just get stretched or flipped.
 	* For any vector along these directions, the effect of matrix multiplication is just the same as scalar multiplication which stretches/flips the vectors.

 		.. math:: \mathbf{A}\mathbf{x}=\lambda\mathbf{x}